 Riley Children's Health provides the structure for transforming patient care access to primary and subspecialty care.
 This access is available in locations throughout Indiana.
 U.S News & World Report and others marks us as one of the nation's best children's hospitals.
 This is due to our success in providing children with good outcomes.
 It is also due to the breadth and depth of our expertise.

 These signs of excellence are a result of the alliance between Riley at IU Health, the IU School of Medicine, the Indiana University School of Nursing and the Indiana University School of Health & Rehabilitation Sciences.

 The scope of our relationship with Indiana University and its benefit to public health are shown best by example:

 Our expertise in surgery and ability to care for the most injured children gives the hospital a special distinction.
 Riley at IU Health is the state’s only designated Level 1 Pediatric Trauma Center.
 It is also the state's only verified pediatric burn program.
-Riley at IU Health also offers Indiana’s only Level 4 Neonatal Intensive Care Unit for babies that need advanced critical care.
+Riley at IU Health also offers one of Indiana’s only Level 4 Neonatal Intensive Care Unit for babies that need advanced critical care.

 Our commitment to education goes far beyond the internships, residencies and fellowship programs.
 We train healthcare professionals across the entire spectrum of care.
 This provides real-world experiences for students of physical therapy, respiratory therapy, nursing, audiology and behavioral therapy.
 Eventually these students will work at hospitals and clinics around the state—including our own.